CowKeyMan/SBWT-Search/documentation/Documents/WorkflowDocumentation/Tools.rst

 The instructions on the site may be slightly complicated to follow, but TLDR, first navigate to 'Download and install the installer', where you will find commands to download a file wget and install it with apt.
 This will install a new command in your system called 'amdgpu-install'.
 If you then run `amdgpu-install --usecase=hiplibsdk`, you *SHOULD* have hip installed.

-Unfortunately I do not have much experience with this as I was using a server to test AMD products and do not have access to a fresh AMD machine to test this out with, so you will have to figure out the rest yourself if the above fails.
+Unfortunately I do not have much experience with this as I was using a pre-configured system to test AMD products and do not have access to a fresh AMD machine to test this out with, so you will have to figure out the rest yourself if the above fails.
 I could not get HIP to compile locally.
+If you, the reader, have any insight on how one can install a ROCm installer on an AMD (or non-amd) platform, then please submit a pull request to this section of the documentation.
+Thank you ^-^.

 CPU
 ---